How to Get Assisted Living Financial Assistance: Expert Guide for Families

 - Meet income and asset requirements

 Application requires completing VA Form 21-2680 (Examination for Housebound Status or Permanent Need for Regular Aid and Attendance).
-Veterans living in nursing homes must also submit VA Form 21-0779.
+Veterans in nursing homes must also submit VA Form 21-0779.

 State non-Medicaid programs